-- 22.1 The Trust is to have a Board of Directors, which shall comprise both executive and nonexecutive directors. - 22.2 Subject to paragraph 2.6 of Annex 8, the Board of Directors is to comprise: - 22.2.1 a non-executive chairman - 22.2.2 Not less than 5 and no greater than 8 other non-executive directors; and - 22.2.3 a chief executive and not less than 4 and no more than 7 executive directors - 22.2.3 at least half of the Board of Directors, excluding the Chair, will comprise of non-executive directors determined to be independent. - 22.3 One of the executive directors shall be the chief executive. - 22.4 The chief executive shall be the Accounting Officer. - 22.5 One of the executive directors shall be the finance director, with qualifications approved by the Consultative Committee of Accountancy Bodies (CCAB). - 22.6 One of the executive directors is to be a registered medical practitioner or a registered dentist (within the meaning of the Dentists Act 1984). - 22.7 One of the executive directors is to be a registered nurse or a registered midwife. - 22.8 The Board may determine that other Trust officers may attend meeting of the Board of Directors as, and when, required to provide operational advice and support to the Board to assist the Board in the discharge of its responsibility.
+- 22.1 The Trust is to have a Board of Directors, which shall comprise both executive and Nonexecutive directors. - 22.2 Subject to paragraph 8 of Annex 9, the Board of Directors is to comprise: - 22.2.1 a Non-executive chairman - 22.2.2 Not less than 5 and no greater than 8 other 6 other Non-executive directors; and - 22.2.3 a Chief Executive and not less than 4 and no more than 7 executive directors - 22.2.3 6 executive directors at least half of the Board of Directors, excluding the Chair, will comprise of non-executive directors determined to be independent. - 22.3 One of the executive directors shall be the Chief Executive. - 22.4 The Chief Executive shall be the Accounting -Officer. - 22.5 One of the executive directors shall be the finance director, with qualifications approved by the Consultative Committee of Accountancy Bodies (CCAB). - 22.6 One of the executive directors is to be a registered medical practitioner or a registered dentist (within the meaning of the Dentists Act 1984). - 22.7 One of the executive directors is to be a registered nurse or a registered midwife. - 22.8 The Board may determine that other Trust officers may attend meeting of the Board of Directors as and when required to provide operational advice and support to the Board to assist the Board in the discharge of their responsibilities.
 For the avoidance of doubt, such an officer attending will not be a Director of the purpose of the 2006 Act.
 Nor will they be able to vote and will bear no responsibility or liability for an action of decision of the Board of Directors